North Beach · San Francisco · Est. 1907

 Building permit #6321 issued December 3, 1906 — just months after the San Francisco earthquake.
 The property is established as a residential structure on Block 0132, Lot 009 in the North Beach neighborhood.

 Developer Peter Iskandar (SP Twin Boys Corporation / Master Builders) purchases the property on October 12, 2010 for $853,125.
-At the time of acquisition, 3 of the 4 informal dwelling spaces are occupied.
-Existing tenants are vacated through buyout agreements of approximately $35,000 per unit.
+At the time of acquisition, the two legal units are occupied and one informal space has a tenant in place.
+All existing tenants are vacated through negotiated buyout agreements.
 All tenant matters are fully resolved by 2013 — eight years before the current owners' purchase.
-No tenants have occupied any of the informal units since 2010.
+No tenants have occupied any of these spaces since 2013.

 Permit 201102049686 is filed February 4, 2011 for a comprehensive renovation including exterior alterations, vertical addition, and interior remodel.
 The permit undergoes a multi-year review by DBI and the Zoning Division.

 On April 19, 2012, permit 201204198732 is filed and issued the same day.
 Its description reads: "FOR ADMINISTRATIVE PURPOSE ONLY TO CLARIFY RECORDS & TO RE-AFFIRM THAT THE BUILDING LOCATED AT BLCK #0132 & LOT #009 IS LEGALLY A 2 UNIT BUILDING ORIGINALLY CONSTRUCTED UNDER BUILDING PA# 6321 ISSUED 12/3/1906 BASED ON RECORDS PROVIDED BY RECORD MANAGEMENT DIVISION OF DBI."
-This permit is revoked August 8, 2012 per DBI's letter.
+This determination came directly from DBI's Record Management Division — the department responsible for official building history.

 Also in November 2012, the Zoning Division (CP-ZOC) approves the renovation permit with the notation: "approved exterior alterations including in-kind window replacement, new wood clapboard siding, vertical addition, and interior remodel with no change of unit count."

 Beginning June 2016 — days after the CFC — developer Peter Iskandar lists the property for sale at $6,500,000 (MLS #447339) and separately for rent at $35,000/month as a single-family residence.
-A realtor.com listing from July 2016 explicitly classifies the property type as "Single Family."
+The July 28, 2016 Realtor.com listing explicitly classifies the property type as "Single Family."
 The property is listed and marketed three separate times in 2016–2017, always as a single home.

 The property is continuously occupied and used as a single-family home.
 No construction, subdivision, or reconfiguration into multiple units occurs.
 No enforcement actions are initiated.
 The property is listed and sold again in 2020–2021.